IndicoDataSolutions/TwitterSentiment/README.md

 python server.py
 ```

-Go to `localhost:8000` to see view the demo.
+Go to `localhost:8000` to view the demo.